 To find the best deals use our Mortgage Rate Comparison Tool which will show you a range of current mortgage deals.

 The main fees borrowers face when taking out a mortgage with Accord Mortgages is the product fee and the valuation fee.
 In terms of the product fee, this ranges from £0-£1,845, depending on the product you choose.
 Your mortgage broker should inform you at the outset what the product fee is and give you the option of either paying it upfront or adding it to the mortgage.

 For valuation fees, this covers the cost of Accord Mortgages undertaking a basic assessment of the property to make sure it is valued appropriately and is generally sound.
 The cost of this ranges from £115 for properties worth up to £100,000 through to £530 for properties up to £1,000,000.
 This is not the same as a homebuyers' report or structural survey, which incur a separate cost.

 Borrowers are allowed to overpay by a maximum of 10% of the outstanding mortgage balance each year without facing any kind of early repayment penalty.
 For most products, if you want to repay the debt or change mortgage before the end of the introductory period, you will have to pay a percentage of the balance as an early repayment charge.
 The amount you have to pay varies from product to product, so it pays to check with your broker before taking out the deal.

-It's worth noting that a few products in the Accord Mortgages range are "portable", which means that if you move house, you can move the mortgage with you without incurring any additional charges.
+It's worth noting that a few products in the Accord Mortgages range are "portable", which means that as an existing customer, if you move house, you can move the mortgage and the early repayment charge would be returned to you.
+If a revaluation is carried out to transfer your mortgage as existing mortgage then a £70 fee is applicable.
 Again, it is worth checking with your mortgage broker if you think this is a feature you are likely to need to utilise.